Offer experienced representation for your legal needs, contact our firm today to schedule a consultation.

 Beyond the creation of simple wills and trusts, we can also help you explore other needs such as guardianships, conservatorships, interdictions, living wills and trusts, succession planning and insolvency planning.

-One element of estate planning that’s not often considered is power of attorney.
+One element of estate planning that’s not often considered is a power of attorney.
 This is meant for instances in which you are incapacitated and cannot make financial or medical decisions on your own.
-If you assign properly drafted power of attorney in advance, a spouse or loved one can make important decisions on your behalf.
+If you assign a properly drafted power of attorney in advance, a spouse or loved one can make important decisions on your behalf.
 You can assign power of attorney solely for medical decisions or financial decisions, or you can appoint one person to manage both.

 This person can do financial tasks like file taxes for you, manage real estate, and collect Social Security and Medicare.
 If they have medical power of attorney, they can decide when to extend or not extend your life through life support systems, as well as allow your organs or other body parts to be donated.
 Granting permission to someone in advance can prevent legal issues later.